 When I was 10, I used to sit next to my portable record player on my bedroom floor, surrounded by 45 rpm singles.
 While I was changing the records, I would tell stories into a microphone, which was actually just the top end of my hockey stick.
 At 15, I interned for the summer at a rock radio station in Providence.
 By the next year, I was on the air and living my childhood dream of being a radio DJ.

 I worked at rock stations in Eugene while I studied acting at the University of Oregon.
-After graduation, I was ready for a new dream: move to California and live in a cabin in the wilderness.
-That one took a little longer and involved sailing a small boat from SF to Key West, riding a bike from SF to LA, and a stint in non-profit marketing.
-For a while now, “the mountain” as the neighbors call it, has been home.
+Then I was ready for a new dream: moving to California and living in a cabin in the wilderness.
+I didn’t know quite how I would do it, and it did take a little while.
+Along the way, I sailed a small boat from San Francisco to Key West, rode a bike from San Francisco to Los Angeles, and did a stint in non-profit marketing, hosting and producing podcasts for the San Francisco AIDS Foundation (back when you had to explain what a podcast was).
+It all finally came together and for a while now my cabin on “the mountain,” as the neighbors call it, has been home.

-For the past decade, I’ve been a voice actor and writer working out of San Francisco and Los Angeles.
-From my studio here at the cabin, I coach voice acting via skype.
+A few years ago, I built out a little studio under the yurt where I record voiceovers and coach voice acting via Source Connect or Skype.
 I also host and produce Listen To Sleep, a free weekly podcast with slow, quiet stories to help you fall asleep or just chill.

 One of my best friends and I write and produce videos for companies all over the world, and we love doing that.
 He also recently introduced me to Tik Tok, which has awesome dog videos.
 Sometimes I make videos for fun.